-iii.
+ii.
 Resit/resubmit:

-- 1) Learners who fail an assessment but score within the 45-49% range of the required pass mark may be given/may apply for the opportunity to resit/resubmit that piece of assessment. - Learners must be notified in writing of the expectations and new deadline, and, where appropriate, time and place of the resit/resubmit.
+- 1) For achievement-based assessments: - a) students who fail an assessment but score within the 45-49% range of the required pass mark may be given/may apply to the Programme Coordinator for the opportunity to resit/resubmit that piece of assessment - b) students must be notified in writing of the expectations and new deadline, and, where appropriate, time and place of the resit/resubmit. - 2) For competency-based assessments / achievement standards, unless otherwise stated within the achievement standard, resubmission should: - c) be limited to specific aspects of the assessment - take place before overall feedback is given to the student on the work done.
+Resubmission is not possible if more teaching has occurred after the first assessment opportunity - e) be closely supervised to manage authenticity - f) be offered only where the tutor judges that the student has made a mistake that the student should be able to discover and correct themselves.

-iv.
+iii.
 Alternative Assessments: